music-encoding/metadata-ig/README.md

     - Co-authored-by: @username1
     - Co-authored-by: @username2

-Reasons: Git documents the creator of a commit regardless of the content's author.
-Further, the creator will appear in the contributer statistics of github.
+Reasons: Git documents the creator of a commit regardless of the content author.
+Further, the creator will appear in GitHub's contributor statistics.
 By adding co-authors in the way shown above this situation can be counteracted.

 - If you like to push your code to the community (for review), you have to open a [pull request](https://github.com/music-encoding/music-encoding/pulls) in your private fork to the `ig-metadata` branch in the music-encoding repo (see figure below).
 This will start the process of contributing.